ifelere/ifraytek-angular-collection-view/README.md

 2. Set `data-source='path'` attribute that holds a string that points to a http source of the data.
 3. Set `data-fetch='fn($fetch, $callback)'` a scope method that is called this: `fetch($options, $callback)`.
 The `$options` object has the attributes: offset:number, limit:number and search:string.
 This gives the parent a scope the opportunity to fetch the data anyhow.
 A promise may be returned or the `$callback` function utilized to dispatch the result.

 Using `data-fetch="...` option also requires that the scope provides a way to serve total result count.
 This is done by passing `data-count='fn($search, $callback)'`.
-As above the callback may not be used.
-The count may be returned as a return value for the method, a promise or with the `$callback`.
-Same goes for `fetch`.
+As above the callback may be used.
+The count may also be returned as a return value for the method, a promise or with the `$callback`.

 The provided sample produces this: